Towards Fine-Grained and Multi-Granular Contrastive Language-Speech Pre-training: Experiments

 \subsubsection{Implementation Details}

-\ourmodel{} has 724M parameters in total, with 599M from SPEAR-XLarge and 125M from RoBERTa-base.
-Both training stages use 8 NVIDIA A100 80GB GPUs, with a batch duration of 800 seconds per GPU.
-The first stage is trained for 1.2M steps, and the second stage is fine-tuned for an additional 4k steps.
-We use the ScaledAdam~\cite{zipformer} optimizer and the Eden~\cite{zipformer} scheduler, with a peak learning rate of 0.045 for the first stage and 0.001 for the second stage.
+\ourmodel{} has 724M parameters in total, with 599M from SPEAR-XLarge and 125M from RoBERTa-base, trained on 8 NVIDIA A100 80GB GPUs, with a batch duration of 800 seconds per GPU.
+The first stage runs for 1.2M steps, followed by 4k fine-tuning steps for the second stage, using ScaledAdam~\cite{zipformer} optimizer and Eden~\cite{zipformer} scheduler with peak learning rates of 0.045 and 0.001, respectively.